 - 2 quarts (8 cups) low sodium chicken broth (best quality such as Swanson)

 - 6 small (6-inch) corn tortillas, cut into small pieces

 - 2 cooked skinless chicken breasts, cut into bite sized pieces (see note)

 - Crushed tortilla chips

-- Heat olive oil and butter in large pot over medium heat.
-Add onions, garlic and green pepper and cook, stirring occasionally, until tender and just starting to brown, about 15 minutes.
-(Turn heat to medium-low if mixture is browning too quickly.)
+- In a large pot, heat the oil and butter over medium heat.
+Add the onions, garlic, and green pepper and cook, stirring occasionally, until tender and just starting to brown, about 15 minutes.
+(Turn the heat to medium-low if the mixture is browning too quickly.)

-- Note: I usually use leftover or rotisserie chicken, but if you want to cook the chicken from scratch, buy two bone-in chicken breasts.
-Preheat oven to 425 degrees.
-Place chicken breasts on foil-lined baking sheet, season with salt and pepper, then cook 35-40 minutes or until done.
-Let cool, then pull meat off the bone and cut into bite-sized pieces.
+- Note: I usually use leftover or rotisserie chicken for this soup, but if you want to cook the chicken from scratch, you’ll need two bone‑in chicken breasts.
+Preheat the oven to 425°F and set an oven rack in the middle position.
+Place the chicken breasts on an aluminum foil–lined baking sheet, season with salt and pepper, and cook for 35 to 40 minutes, or until the chicken is cooked through.
+Let cool, then pull the meat off the bone and cut into bite-sized pieces.

 - Per serving (6 servings)